amanbalwan/FitnessWeb/README.md

 CS 546 Web Programming I Final Project - All about Fitness

-To start the project first we have to install all the packages for that run npm i then to load data into database we have to run npm run seed
+Instructions on how to install the project, including any prerequisites.
+$ npm install

+Instructions on how to use the project, including any required commands or configuration.
+$ npm start